-120-5.1 Ownership of Excavated Materials: Dispose of surplus and excavated materials as shown in the Plans, or if the Plans do not indicate the method of disposal, then take ownership of the materials and dispose them outside the right-of-way.
+120-5.1 Ownership of Excavated Materials: Take ownership of the materials and dispose of them outside the right-of-way.

-120-5.2 Disposal of Muck on Side Slopes: As an exception to the provisions of 120-5.1, when approved by the Engineer, in rural undeveloped areas, the Contractor may place muck (A-8 material) on the slopes, or store it alongside the roadway, provided there is a clear distance of at least 6 feet between the roadway grading limits and the muck, and the Contractor dresses the muck to present a neat appearance.
-In addition, the Contractor may also dispose of this material by placing it on the slopes in developed areas where, in the opinion of the Engineer, this will result in an aesthetically pleasing appearance and will have no detrimental effect on the adjacent developments.
-Where the Engineer permits the disposal of muck or other unsuitable material inside the right-of-way limits, do not place such material in a manner which will impede the inflow or outfall of any channel or side ditches.
-The Engineer will determine the limits adjacent to channels within which such materials may be disposed.
+120-5.2 Placement of Muck on Side Slopes: As an exception to the provisions of 120-5.1, when approved by the Engineer, the Contractor may store muck (A-8 material) alongside the roadway, provided there is a clear distance of at least 6 feet between the roadway grading limits and the muck and the Contractor dresses the muck to present a neat appearance.
+Do not store such material in a manner which will impede the inflow or outfall of any channel or side ditches.
+All stored materials that is not used for the final surface material must be disposed of outside the right-of-way.

 120-5.3 Disposal of Paving Materials: Unless otherwise noted, take ownership of paving materials, such as paving brick, asphalt block, concrete slab, sidewalk, curb and gutter, etc., excavated in the removal of existing pavements, and dispose of them outside the right-of-way.
-If the materials are to remain the property of the Agency, place them in neat piles as directed.
-Existing limerock base that is removed may be incorporated in the stabilized portion of the subgrade.
-If the construction sequence will allow, incorporate all existing limerock base into the project as allowed by the Contract Documents.
+Existing base materials that are removed may be incorporated in the stabilized portion of the subgrade.
+If the construction sequence allows, incorporate all existing base material into the project as allowed by the Contract Documents.